 Thanks to the round shape and sleek surface of the housings, these earphones sit comfortable inside my ears without putting any preasure on them, yet they stay firmly and maintain a consistent seal.
-Also, as always, thanks to the wonderful TRN cable with its built-in ear loops, these are among the most comfortable earphones on the budget market.
+Also, as always, thanks to the wonderful TRN cable with its pre-shaped ear loops, these are among the most comfortable earphones on the budget market.

 Lows / Bass

 Beefy and impactful bass, that gives a huge body and sense of a stage to both instruments and voices.
 Deep sub-bass rumble that never distorts and never feels overdone or exhausting.
 Vocals have a natural warmth to them, they don't sound fat/bloated, and instruments like guitars are super energetic.
 Simply fun and high-quality bass experience.

 Mids / Vocals

 Highly vivid, clear and detailed, and are also quite upfront thanks to the peak in the upper-mids.
 Vocals hold a lot of presence, but not to the point of being too intrusive or shouty.
 Electric guitars are loud and energetic.
 Snare drums have some smack, but don't sound exaggerated.
 Despite all that, the mids are tonally colder than what I would like, and on a more in-depth listening on a low-powered source, the V80's mids seemed a bit more distant and colder when compared to RevoNext QT2 and BQEYZ K2, and also more prone to sibilance.

 Highs / Treble